-Measurement Description Measurement Unit Interpretation status: status of the controller of this RAID store. and its numeric equivalents are mentioned in the table below:
+Measurement Description Measurement Unit Interpretation Internal controller status: Indicates the current status of the controller of this RAID store.
+The values reported by this measure and its numeric equivalents are mentioned in the table below:

 Note: By default, this measure reports the Measure Values listed in the table above to indicate the current state of the controller of this RAID store.
 The graph of this measure however, represents the status of a server using the numeric equivalents only - 1 to 5.
 Measure value Numeric Value noError 1 acuteError 2 seriousError 3 moderateError 4 serviceError 5

 Measure value Numeric Value

 noError 1

 acuteError 2

 seriousError 3

 moderateError 4

 serviceError 5